lakotamm/FixedWingStabilization/README.md

 A short description of the project (for detailed description, read project documentation) Goal of the project:
 - stabilization of the airplane
-- qaternion bazed leveling od the drone
+- qaternion based leveling and angle control of the drone

 Used Hardware:
 - Drone: modified eBee